Feature Articles: Insurance

 Daily Maximum Benefit.
 Most long term care insurance

-of services is where you live or will receive
+what the cost of services is where you live or will receive services.

-policy covering 3 - 5 years will be more
+people, a policy covering 3 - 5 years will be more cost-effective.

 Benefit Triggers.
 All policies contain provisions that